bitwarden/contributing-docs/docs/contributing/featureflags.md

 }
 ```

 and set your keys and values.
-Place the file in the build output directory of what you’re planning
+Place the file in the root project directory (e.g. `API`) of what
-on running and the system will pick it up; ensure the file is there before starting.
-It also
+you’re planning on running and the system will pick it up; ensure the file is there before starting.
-supports live reloading so you can change the file contents and see immediate results in running /
+It also supports live reloading so you can change the file contents and see immediate results in
-debugging code.
+running / debugging code.

 ### Clients / Mobile